JaredTweed/AudioToTextTranscriber/README.md

 ### Intended to complete before flathub release

 * update flatpak xml so that it show the newest images of the app.
-* Prevent freezing when opening transcriptions.
-* Prevent crashing when rapidly opening and closing lots of transcriptions.